StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Methodology

-In the field of time-series prediction, numerous studies (such as Prompcast \cite{xue2024promcast}, FLARE, LSTprompt \cite{liu-etal-2024-lstprompt}, etc.) have significantly improved prediction performance by integrating text prompts.
-Inspired by this, we further pondered, specifically, how to deeply excavate and utilize the associated information of stellar light curves to assist in enhancing flare prediction performance?
-Therefore, based on the research ideas of FLARE, we innovatively designed a flare statistical information module.
-By fusing multi-dimensional stellar attribute information, this module strengthens the model's ability to capture flare occurrence patterns, achieving an improvement in prediction accuracy.
+\textbf{Motivation} In the field of time-series prediction, numerous studies (e.g., Prompcast \cite{xue2024promcast}, LSTprompt \cite{liu-etal-2024-lstprompt}) have significantly improved prediction performance by integrating text prompts.
+Inspired by this, we investigate a critical question for stellar flare forecasting: how to deeply excavate and utilize the associated information of stellar light curves to boost prediction performance?
+Accordingly, we build upon the historical information module proposed from Zhu et al. and innovatively design a flare statistical information module.
+By fusing multi-dimensional stellar attribute information, this module strengthens the model's ability to capture flare occurrence patterns, yielding more effective feature representations and higher prediction accuracy.